 ‘I hate it here, I’m not going back, and you can’t make me’.

-I was sitting at my desk, and the web chat came on.
-Mentally I prepared myself for a conversation because you never knew what the caller wanted.
+I was sitting at my desk, and the webchat came on.
+Mentally I prepared myself for a conversation because you never knew who the caller was or the reason for the call.

-The message read,” I hate it here, I’m not going back, and you can’t make me!’
 I looked at the caller’s name on our system and realised it was one of our foster children.
-So, I emailed the child to ask what had happened.
-Was he okay?
-Where was he?
+So, I emailed the child to ask what had happened; was he okay, and where was he?
+His answer was blunt, and he didn’t sound very happy; he wrote, I hate it here, I’m not going back, and you can’t make me.’

 Understanding children with additional needs.